Generic Name: dimenhydrinate (dye-men-HYE-dri-nate)

 Preventing and treating nausea, vomiting, and dizziness caused by motion sickness.
 It may also be used for other conditions as determined by your doctor.

-Dimenhydrinate tablets is an antihistamine and anticholinergic.
+Dimenhydrinate tablets are an antihistamine and anticholinergic.
 It works in the brain to decrease nausea, vomiting, and dizziness.

 Do NOT use dimenhydrinate tablets if: